AGCoL

 • An annotation directory with a ".gff" file that specifies where the gaps are.

-4. Load the _ordered project.
-Then run Alignment&Synteny between the whole genome project and the new _ordered project.
+4. Load the new project.
+Then run A&S between this new project and the original whole genome project.

-The original draft directory will have a new file called ordered.csv that will contain the merged contigs and what chromosome number they are mapped to.
+The original draft directory will have a new file with the suffix ordered.csv that will contain the merged contigs and what chromosome number they are mapped to.

-If the draft sequence is in too many sequence contigs, (1) it takes a long time for the MUMmer comparisons, (2) the display is very cluttered, and (3) the blocks display does not work right.
-Limit the number of sequence contigs by setting Minimum length in the project's Parameter window to only load the largest 150 sequences.
+If the draft sequence is in too many sequence contigs, it takes a long time for the MUMmer comparisons.
+Also, the displays are very cluttered to the point of unreadable, but these will generally be merged in step 4 above, so the new display is fine.
+Nevertheless, you may want to remove the smallest contigs.
+This can be done by limiting the number of sequence contigs by setting Minimum length in the project's Parameter panel to only load the largest 150 sequences.
 To determine the minimal length, use the Lengths button in the xToSymap interface, which will print out all the lengths; set the Minimum length to the 150th length.
-However, even 150 are a lot of blocks to view so you might want to start with the largest 50, merge them, then repeat.

-To perform self-synteny, select the cell for the same project (it turns green) followed by Selected Pair.
-The All Pairs option does not include self-synteny. self
+To perform self synteny, select the cell for the same project (it turns green) followed by Selected Pair (the All Pairs option does not include self synteny). self

 By default, SyMAP uses the MUMmer 'NUCmer' program for self-alignments.
 Each chromosomes is compared to every other chromosome including itself.

 A better demonstration than the demo is to download Arabidopsis thaliana from NCBI, convert it with the NCBI convert script, and run the self synteny.
-It took 16 minutes with one processor on a Mac Mini (2018) with 64GB main memory.
-The dot plot is shown on the right (click on the image for a closeup view). arab self
+It took 16 minutes with one processor on a Mac Mini (2018) with 64Gb main memory.
+The dot plot is shown on the right (click on the image for a closeup view).

 Cancel